 Rome is home to one of the most famous stairways in the world.
-But do you know all the facts about the Spanish Steps?

 In this post we’ll provide you with the ultimate list of facts about the Spanish Steps, the most amazing way to climb a steep slope in the city of Rome.